bksutherland/GreenTechHackathon/batterylessbiketaillight.md

   <li>Cat foot tin</li>
   <li>Applesauce container (I discovered it's the right size to clip on)</li>
   <li><a href="https://www.adafruit.com/product/589">Small protoboard</a> or cut a large one</li>
-  <li>TP4056 USB recharger (about twenty cents new) or you can recover them free as ewaste from discarded battery banks or "power blocks" or vaping units</li>
+  <li>TP4056 USB recharger (about twenty cents new) or you can recover them free as ewaste from discarded battery banks, power blocks or vaping units.
+Be careful obviously not to pierce the lithium ion batteries during disassembly - do it outside</li>
   <li>Schottky diodes</li>
   <li>Eaton 220F hybrid supercapacitor</li>
   <li>blinking red LEDs, 3V</li>